 What is Bingham Fellows?

 The Bingham Fellows is the leadership-in-action arm of the Leadership Louisville Center.
 The Bingham Fellows program annually brings together about 40 experienced Louisville leaders to address one of the region’s most critical issues.
 A diverse class of participants is selected following a competitive application process to ensure the class has content expertise and unique voices representing all parts of the community.
-As part of the program, this cohort of professional peers meets with local stakeholders and receives training in social innovation.
+As part of the program, this cohort meets with local stakeholders and receives training in social innovation.
 As their program year progresses, they put into practice skills that credential them as a leader of leaders.

 How did the Bingham Fellows program come about?